Myths and Facts About Snow and Your Home

-MYTH: The icicles hanging from the roof are so pretty!
+1. MYTH: The icicles hanging from the roof are so pretty!

-As snow melts from the warm air, the water drips to the eaves, where it is colder, and freezes – creating a dam.
-Ice dams can cause heavy damage in a variety of ways, to the roofing material, gutters, or damage below the roof from the "avalanche effect" if the temperature rises suddenly.
+Prepare ahead of time; if you have gutters, be sure they are cleaned out before winter sets in.
 The best winter roofing situation is to have enough insulation in your attic to create a layer of air between insulation and roof that is the same temperature inside and out.
 Avoid chipping away at ice from the ground.

-WHY: Asphalt shingles have a rough surface and will hold onto snow more easily.
-Asphalt tends to hold onto the snow until it trickles off or evaporates.
+Roofing materials can make a difference in the creation of ice dams.
+Asphalt shingles are more prone to ice dams.
+They have a rough surface and will hold onto snow until it trickles off or evaporates.
 Metal roofing, especially if there is a PVC coating, is designed to allow snow to slide off more easily due to the smoother surface.
 You can also install snow guards or heating cables to metal roofing to further avoid ice dams.

-FACT: Ah, if that were true.
+FACT: Ah, if only that were true.
 However, homes built before 2010 were not subject to state energy efficiency building codes.
 So, unless you built your home yourself and you are highly invested in energy efficiency, it's a good idea to remain aware of possible problems during heavy snowfalls.

-MYTH: Solar panels won't work when it snows.
+3. MYTH: Solar panels won't work when it snows.

-CAVEATS: Depending on how well your roof is constructed, a layer of snow on your roof (that is well insulated on the inside), will provide additional insulation.
+FACT: While a certain amount of snow on your roof will act as insulation, too much can cause collapse, leaks, or damage when the snow slides off the roof onto whatever is below.
 However, if you experience heavy and/or frequent snowfall, you may need to take measures to remove snow from your roof if the layer is more than two feet deep.

-WHY: Snow melt products create a faster freeze/thaw cycle, which can crack concrete and asphalt.
-Since concrete is poruous, the corrosive damage from "salt water" adds to the potential damage over time.
+FACT: Snow melt products can damage your home.
+Snow melt products create a faster freeze/thaw cycle, which might crack concrete and asphalt.
+Since concrete is porous, the corrosive damage from salt water adds to the potential damage over time.
 The actual chemicals themselves are toxic to plants and animals.
 Rock salt and halite are the most damaging, followed by calcium chloride.